diegoparrilla/slate/source/index.html.md

 ------------ | --------- | -----------
-token | No | API Key of the owner. callback | No | Function to invoke when using JSONP model.
+token | No | API Key of the owner. callback | No | Function to invoke when using JSONP model. quarantine_ip | No | This IP address will be added to the quarantine blacklist of the user if the domain has a negative score. quarantine_ttl | No | The TTL in seconds to store the IP address passed in 'quarantine_ip'.
+If not passed, default TTL is 3600.

 ### URL Parameters